melatech-io/interview-mobile/InterviewMobile/README.md

 # Task

-- There has been an error introduced that doesn't make the app run
+- There has been an error introduced prevents the app from running
   - [-] Fix the issue preferably without using expo CNG, to make the app run
   - [-] Expo is clever and can make the app run again without fixing the issue in the native code.
-I want you to fix it regardless
+We want you to fix it regardless

-- You are task with adding types to the `api.ts` file, such that the data passed in and the data returned is typed correctly
+- You are tasked with adding types to the `api.ts` file, such that the data passed in and the data returned is typed correctly
 - You should implement the logic for saving the consents

 - Profile screen